mozilla-spidermonkey/spidermonkey-embedding-examples/docs/JSAPI Introduction.md

 `window`) the application wants to provide; see [Custom objects](#custom-objects) below.
-Each time the application runs a JS script (using, for example, `JS_EvaluateScript`), it provides the global object for that script to use.
+Each time the application runs a JS script (using, for example, `JS::Evaluate`), it provides the global object for that script to use.
 As the script runs, it can create global functions and variables of its own.